AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/Confounders/README.md

 ## This directory contains the following three files:

 1) `GAM.r`
- This R script corrects raw log(TPM + 1) for condfounders using residuals from generalized additive models.
+ This R script corrects raw log(TPM + 1) for confounders using residuals from generalized additive models.
 Instead of using raw confounders, we use PCs derived from confounders to avoid multicollinearity.

 2) `pca_pancreas.csv`
  This is the first input file for the R script.
 It contains PC scores derived from the confounder matrix for each individual in pancreas.